A Huey Freeman Christmas

-"A Huey Freeman Christmas" is the eighth episode of the first season of the American animated television series The Boondocks.
-It was first broadcast on Adult Swim in the United States on December 18, 2005.
+"A Huey Freeman Christmas" is the seventh episode of the first season of the American animated television series The Boondocks.
+It originally aired on Adult Swim in the United States on December 18, 2005.
 In the episode, protagonist Huey Freeman seizes complete creative control of his elementary school's annual Christmas play, but runs into trouble with administration when he wishes to portray Jesus as black.
 Meanwhile, Riley Freeman rekindles an old grudge he has against Santa Claus.

 "A Huey Freeman Christmas" was directed by Seung Eun Kim and the script was written by series creator Aaron McGruder.